bluemelodia/ArtInsights/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.

 ## Issues
-- User loses access to Tumblr/DA on Chrome (Firefox & Safari are fine even when run at the same time, which suggests multiple sessions are supported).
+- User loses access to Tumblr/DA on Chrome - Desktop & Safari - iOS (other browser are fine even when run at the same time, which suggests multiple sessions are supported).
-- Auth doesn't work on iOS Safari - but it works on mobile Chrome & the issue above doesn't happen on mobile Chrome.

 ## Development server